olimorris/hledger-forecast/README.md

         -h, --help                       Show this message
             --version                    Show version

+Another example of a common command:

+    hledger-forecast -f my_forecast.yml -s 2023-05-01 -e 2024-12-31

+This will generate an output file (`my_forecast.journal`) from the forecast file between the two date ranges.

+### Using with Hledger

-To then include in Hledger:
+To use the outputs in Hledger:

-    hledger -f transactions.journal -f forecast.journal
+    hledger -f transactions.journal -f my_forecast.journal

 where:

 - `transactions.journal` might be your bank transactions (your "_actuals_")
-- `forecast.journal` is the generated forecast file
+- `my_forecast.journal` is the generated forecast file

 ### A simple config file

-> **Note**: See the [example.yml](https://github.com/olimorris/hledger-forecast/blob/main/example.yml) file for all of the options
+> **Note**: See the [example.yml](https://github.com/olimorris/hledger-forecast/blob/main/example.yml) file for an example of a complex config file

 Firstly, create a `yml` file which will contain the transactions you'd like to forecast: